Why Major in Middle Level Education?

 While at Eastern, Ian has served as a student representative on the Dean Search Committee, is a member of the Leadership Fellows Program, President of Eastern's Education Society (Kappa Delta Pi), pitcher on the university's baseball team, and a residential assistant.

-Ian is a Middle Level Education major with concentrations in Social Studies and Mathematics, and will graduate from Eastern in May 2018.
+Ian is a Middle Level Education major with concentrations in Social Studies and Mathematics.
 After graduation, he plans to stay at Eastern to complete his Master's degree.

 Middle Level Certification Programs